Dirt Bike Insurance - How, Where and Why you should insure your motorcycle. Additional resources include: What to do if your dirt bike is stolen.

 If you are under twenty-five (25) you can expect to pay higher insurance premiums or have a higher Insurance Excess.
 The reasoning is simple enough.
 Statistically speaking, your age puts you in a group with substantially higher risk, therefore you pay more.

 Over time (generally years), if you don't make a claim, most insurers will give you a "No Claims Bonus" or improved insurance rating.
-This usually results in a reduction of insurance premiums or less expense for you.
+This usually results in a reduction in your insurance premiums and less expense for you.
+If you make a lot of claims, your insurance premiums will almost certainly get higher.

 Age Related Insurance Excess